msl-os-white-ucd-s17/Pintos-P2/DESIGNDOC.md

 B6: Any access to user program memory at a user-specified address can fail due to a bad pointer value.
 Such accesses must cause the process to be terminated.
 System calls are fraught with such accesses, e.g. a "write" system call requires reading the system call number from the user stack, then each of the call's three arguments, then an arbitrary amount of user memory, and any of these can fail at any point.
 This poses a design and error-handling problem: how do you best avoid obscuring the primary function of code in a morass of error-handling?
 Furthermore, when an error is detected, how do you ensure that all temporarily allocated resources (locks, buffers, etc.) are freed?
 In a few paragraphs, describe the strategy or strategies you adopted for managing these issues.
 Give an example.

 <pre>
+Before any system calls are actually 'called' the arguments are extracted from the stack and checked that they are valid.
+This checking is done by the user_memory_ok function.
+After this preliminary check the system call handler continues or exit(-1) is called if not.
+If the arguments are invalid then no locks or buffers are allocated.
+When a page fault occurs, the process exits and all files are closed.
+Since all of the checking is done prior to the functions being called this avoids the primary function of our code from being obscured.

+For an example, a write system call will first get the arguments checked and extracted through the syscall_handler.
+The user_syscall struct is populated with an array of the arguments, a syscall_index, and an argument count.
+We then identify that the syscall is a write system call and call the write function where the file descriptor, buffer, and buffer size are passed to the write function.
+At this point all arguments have been previously validated and therefore no more validation is needed and we are free to execute the write function if there is something to be written to the file.
 </pre>

 #### SYNCHRONIZATION